MoitessierLab/pKa-predictor/README.md

 # Repository Structure

-- The complete assembled and clean data set can be found in the data folder.
+- The complete assembled and clean data set can be found in the Datasets folder.
-- The clustered and randomly splited sets (obtained with the split_train_test_by_TC.py) can be found in the Datasets folder.
+- The clustered and randomly split sets (obtained with the split_train_test_by_TC.py) can be found in the Datasets folder.
 - The code to generate the various fingerprints used for the Baseline Models can be found in Baseline_Models/Descriptors.
 - These latter will then be used in the respective folders for the traditional models (Baseline_Models/RF or Baseline_Models/XGB).
 - All the code related to our GNN/GAT model can be found in the GNN folder.
+- All the code used to retrain MolGpKa (code and pickled datasets) can be found in the MolGpKa_retrained.

 # Getting started with our GNN model
 Command to see the usage of this python script: